axelerant/Reading-The-Pragmatic-Programmer/Chapter-2.md

    - However if you split up the change in terms of functional requirements then each requirement should ideally affect just 1 module.

    #### Example:
    - System for monitoring and controlling a heating plant.
    - The original requirement to have a Graphical UI was changed to have a mobile UI so that engineers can monitor key values on the move.
    - In an orthogonal system what would you expect to be changed ?
    - Only those modules associated with UI/FE design would need to be changed not the actual logic to calculate the key values.

-   - As yourself below question.
+   - Ask yourself below question.
       - How decoupled your design is from changes in the real world?
       - Are you using telephone number, postal codes, government IDs as customer identifier?
 What happens when they change?